nuodb/nuodb-helm-charts/docs/HowtoTLS.md

 ## Introduction

 NuoDB supports TLS encryption for all processes in the domain.
-`NuoDB Admin` is responsible for propagating certificates to database processes, so to enable TLS encryption for all processes, it is necessary to configure NuoDB Admin with a set of certificates, and also configure NuoDB Command (`nuocmd`) clients to be able to communicate with `NuoDB Admin`.
+`NuoDB Admin` is responsible for propagating certificates to database processes To enable TLS encryption for all processes, it is necessary to configure NuoDB Admin with a set of certificates, and also configure NuoDB Command (`nuocmd`) clients to be able to communicate with `NuoDB Admin`.

 > **NOTE**: For information on enabling  TLS encryption in non-Kubernetes deployments of NuoDB, see [here](http://doc.nuodb.com/Latest/Content/Nuoadmin-Configuring-TLS-Security.htm).
 This document expands on the product documentation and is specific to this Helm Chart repository.